sans-soleil/sans-soleil/README.md

-I am Pati, I used to teach Art-Based Research and Comp Literature\
+I used to teach Art-Based Research and Comp Literature\
 now coding @42 The Network, Amsterdam (Codam)

 This is my playground 🍄\
--- Interested in Digital Humanities projects
+-- Interested in Digital Humanities & Tech Ed projects